 In the following list you will find all the tools you need to implement this article.

-Available commands
+Available Commands

-To control your ESPEasy device you can use commands from different "sources".
-On one hand, there are system commands that come from the ESPEasy "operating system" itself.
+You can use commands from various “sources” to control your ESPEasy device.
+On the one hand, there are system commands that come from the “ESPEasy operating system” itself.
 With these you can control general functions such as setting the WLAN login data.
-A list of these possible system commands can be found at the following link: https://www.letscontrolit.com/wiki/index.php/ESPEasy_Command_Reference
+You can find a list of these possible system commands at the following link: https://www.letscontrolit.com/wiki/index.php/ESPEasy_Command_Reference

-Execute commands via the serial interface
+Execute commands via the serial port

-Execute commands via the web menu
+Execute commands from the web menu

 Execute commands via a URL call

-If your ESPEasy-device has the IP address 192.168.0.15 and you want to execute the command "testcommand, 1,2,3", this call would look like this:
+If your ESPEasy device has the IP address 192.168.0.15 and you want to execute the command “testcommand,1,2,3”, this call would look like this:

 http:// 192.168.0.15/tools?cmd=testcommand,1,2,3

-Execute commands via UDP
+Execute commands over UDP

 Execute commands via rules